jsh58/ATAC-seq2/README.md

 </table>

-Here is a command to call peaks from a single BAM file:
+Here is a command to call peaks from a single BAM file on Odyssey:

 ```
+module load Genrich
-./Genrich  -t <BAM>  -o <OUT>  -j  -y  -r  -e chrM  -v
+Genrich  -t <BAM>  -o <OUT>  -j  -y  -r  -e chrM  -v
 ```

 The alignment files for multiple replicates can be given to Genrich in a comma-separated list, e.g. `-t <BAM1>,<BAM2>`.